-Other sections of the Site Selection GAAMP address other land use compatibility issues – which have not been changed–such as avoiding sites in high public use areas (high population density, hospitals, churches, schools, commercial zones etc.).
+Other sections of the Site Selection GAAMP address other land use compatibility issues such as avoiding sites in high public use areas (high population density, hospitals, churches, schools, commercial zones, parks, campgrounds, etc.).

-It is important to remember the Site Selection GAAMP provides this local regulatory control to areas which are “primarily residential” (where zoning does not allow agriculture, with 13 or more non-farm residences within 1/8 of a mile, and no non-farm residences within 250 feet).
+It is important to remember the Site Selection GAAMP provides this local regulatory control to areas which are “primarily residential” (with 13 or more non-farm residences within 1/8 of a mile, and no non-farm residences within 250 feet).
 That means there may not be local regulatory control in some areas which are urban, urban-like, or within a residential zoning district, because all those locations may not be “primarily residential.”
 Conversely, areas not in a residential zone may be “primarily residential.”

-But when a local government is approached by a member of the community, asking for ability to have urban farms and or small animal operations, it is important that the Michigan local governement is open to talk about it or consider changes.
+However, when a local government is approached by a member of the community, asking for ability to have urban farms and or small animal operations, it is important that the Michigan local government is open to talk about it or consider changes.
 One can expect different communities will do different things as a result:

-- There will be some local governments which will still want to say “no” to any animal farm operations in dense primarily residential areas.
+- There are some local government legislative bodies that still want to say “no” to any animal farm operations in dense primarily residential areas.
 But that should be far fewer municipalities, especially in face of the Michigan Zoning Enabling Act’s mandate to provide for all lawful land uses somewhere within the political jurisdiction.